sigi-cli/sigi/sketch/rank-interface.md

 # Out of scope

-The goals of `rank` are purposefully focused and minimal.
+The goals of `sigi` are purposefully focused and minimal.
 Here are some features that have been considered and have no plan to be introduced:

 - Undo/redo
 - Backup/restore